stoneyang/HDR_Toolbox/Readme.txt

 -Update Report:

+23/10/2012: -Added ExposureHistogramCovering.m for sampling exposures with the histogram
+	     using a greedy approach.
 18/10/2012: -Added Boschetti et al. 2011 ICIP paper on HDR compression 12/10/2012: -Added Raman and Chaudhuri Eurographics 2009 Short paper on tone mapping             (exposure fusion), see RamanTMO.m
             -Added a new demo for performing exposure fusion on stack